AlessioAlbertoLodge/AlessioAlbertoLodge/README.md

 # Hey there! 🌬️👋

-I'm Alessio, a wind energy enthusiast and recent graduate from Imperial College London.
+I'm Alessio, a clean energy enthusiast and recent graduate from Imperial College London.
 I hold a Master’s degree in Advanced Mechanical Eningeering where I had the pleasure to develop a pioneering web/based and open-source offshore wind farm modelling software for my thesis project.

 The tool is avaiable here: https://aal22.pythonanywhere.com/